A Contour Integral-Based Algorithm for Computing Generalized Singular Values: Numerical Experiments

 where \([U\herm,W\herm]\herm\) is the desired solution, and the \(Q\)'s are randomly generated matrices with orthonormal columns.
-These initial guesses already contain useful information of the true solution.
-Figure~\ref{fig:4filters}(b) illustrates that \(P^+\) behaves poorly if~\eqref{eq:artificial1} is used; Figure~\ref{fig:4filters}(c) illustrates that \(P^+_\RR\) and \(P^++P^-\) can also converge slowly on~\eqref{eq:artificial2}.
-These examples support our preference on \(P^+\&P^-\).
+This initial guess already contains useful information of the true solution.
+Figure~\ref{fig:4filters}(b) illustrates that \(P^+\) behaves poorly if~\eqref{eq:artificial1} is used.
+This example also supports our preference on \(P^+\&P^-\).

 In Section~\ref{subsubsec:P^+andP^-}, we have mentioned that \(P^+\&P^-\) can preserve a higher convergence rate for several steps even if the trial subspace is only augmented in the first iteration.
-Such an observation is also illustrated in Figure~\ref{fig:4filters}(a)---the quick convergence of its first iteration is inherited by a few subsequent iterations.
+Such an observation is also illustrated in Figure~\ref{fig:4filters}(a) --- the quick convergence of its first iteration is inherited by a few subsequent iterations.
 Extra cost by augmenting the trial subspace in the first iteration is compensated by rapid convergence.